trigger-corp/trigger.io-payments/module/docs/index.md

 -  ``receipt``: Receipt information which can be sent to a server and verified with iTunes or Google Play.
 See the guide for more details.
+-  ``alreadyOwned``: (Android only) set to true if `purchaseProduct` is called on an item that has already been purchased but not consumed.
+(See `forge.payments.consumePurchase` below for more information)

 The 2nd argument is a function used to confirm the transaction has been processed, this is required by both iOS and Android to confirm the